Diastasis recti o rectus abdominis diastasis:

-The main signs and symptoms of diastasis recti are:
+The main signs and symptoms of diastasis recti consist of: